-It is important to understand that Loans and Revenue Loans are amortising loans.
-Amortisation refers to the maths behind how a repayment is calculated and consists of both interest and the initial capital you lent.
+On Crowd2Fund, Loans and Revenue Loans are amortising loans.
+Amortisation refers to the maths behind how a repayment is calculated.
+It consists of both interest and the initial capital that was loaned.

-Based on the amount of the loan, the interest rate, and the term of the loan, you will be able to determine how much you’ll get paid each month and how much total interest you’ll earn.
+Based on the amount of the loan, the interest rate, and the term of the loan, you can determine the amount of the repayment each month, and how much total interest should be earned.

 While the amount of each monthly payment is identical, the interest component of each payment will decrease each month and the principal component of each payment will increase until the end of the loan.
 Here is a breakdown of a £5,000 loan over 5 years at 9% APR.

-We offer 3 lending products, allowing investors to choose the level of risk to suit you.
-Repayments are made on a monthly basis by businesses directly into your wallet and you can see the detail of each repayment from the repayments table in your wallet.
+Crowd2Fund offers three lending products, helping our investors choose the level of risk that suits you best.
+Repayments from businesses are made on a monthly basis, directly into your account.
+You can see the detail of each repayment from the repayments table in your account.

-A loan is an amotising fixed repayment loan where each repayment is made on a monthly basis and consists of both interest and principle.
+A loan is an amortising fixed repayment loan where each repayment is made on a monthly basis and consists of both interest and principle.

-A bond is not an amortising loan and is interest only.
-The capital is repaid at the end of the term in a bullet repayment.
+An Interest-Only loan is not an amortising loan.
+The capital is repaid at the end of the term in a 'bullet’ repayment.

 When you receive a repayment consisting of both interest and capital, some of the initial capital you lent has been repaid.